 - How to contact your child's health care provider

-You can help by creating an action plan with your health care provider and making sure your child's day care staff knows how to follow that plan.
+You can help by creating an action plan with your provider and making sure your child's day care staff knows how to follow that plan.